nemo0622/pokeemerald-expansion/Seaglass README.md

         - Note: make sure moves that "overlay the screen" (ex: confusion) don't break it. lol
     - "Volcanic" background on certain maps?
 Ashy northern route, jagged pass, mt. chimney
     - Replace desert background with beach theme, and use true desert background only on desert map
+- BREAKS SAVE COMPATIBILITY but Increase BAG_TMHM_COUNT and other bag counts (remember: each item uses 4 bytes of storage from Save Block 1)
+    - DO NOOOOTTTTTT DO THIS until finished initial playthrough!
+BREAKS SAVE COMPATIBILITY
+- Expand a few cities/towns and add houses with no doors, making world look more full
+    - Most needed in petalburg tbh
+    - make sure scripts setting positions are edited to work!

 BEFORE PUBLIC RELEASE:
 - Create EeveeExpo thread and Ko-Fi website, both with information, Discord links, and patch download